Table of Contents

 You can support NAMAD by:

-- Spreading awareness about the importance of diversity in the automotive industry and supporting initiatives that advocate for greater inclusion.
+- Raising awareness about diversity in the automotive industry and backing efforts that promote minority dealership ownership.

 Timeline of Main Events